git-ced/git-ced/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%23FF6E96&width=300&height=30&lines=The+name's+Cedrick;A+lifelong+learner;A+functional+programmer;A+pragmatist;A+hobbyist;)](https://git.io/typing-svg)

-A fullstack software engineer, aspiring to become a software architect 🌱.
+A fullstack software engineer, also aspiring to become a software architect 🌱.
 Currently an undergrad computer science student at De La Salle University 😅.

 I ocassionally read some light novels, manga/wha/huas, and watch some good 'ol animes 🙌.
 I also like reading books about software and personal growth 📚.
 Reading is fun 🥲.